sampan501/sampan.me/src/site/research/2021-05-14--fast-dcorr.md

 type: journal
 date: 2022-01-02
 featured: true
-intro: Derives an approximation to the p-value of distance correlation that bypasses the permutation test.
+intro: Derives an approximation to the p-value of distance correlation that bypasses the permutation test with no significant loss of power.
 ---